arvindkr7/BlogApp/README.md

 - Node.js and npm

 ### Backend Setup (Django)
-1. Vavigate to the backend directory:
+1. Navigate to the backend directory:
     ```sh
     cd backend
 2. Create a virtual environment and activate it: